kevin-foreman/Uplink/README.md

 # Uplink
-MERN Stack application similar to LinkedIn to more fun!
+MERN Stack application similar to LinkedIn but more fun!